-Trespass brings severe safety implications, for the trespassers and the wider network.
-In this programme, we hear about what industry is doing to tackle this problem, and what we can all do to help.
+Stations can be places where assaults and accidents occur.
+In this programme, we hear about the risks, what the industry is doing to tackle them, and what we can all do to help.

 This programme looks at how Human Factors, or ergonomics, is shaping safety in the rail industry.
 We analyse some of our past RED programmes through the Human Factors lens and draw out key learning points.

 This RED programme looks at the risks posed by level crossings.
 A group of track workers are working in a possession by a level crossing.
 Errors in the handover between the crossing attendants are exacerbated by the PICOP’s fatigue and the signaller’s workload.
 These events lead to no signals protecting the crossing, and a very near miss.

 This RED looks at the importance of challenging safety information.
 A group of track workers have a safety briefing, but some of them aren’t sure about the information.
 The confusion about different warning systems leads to a very near miss.

 A driver who has experienced a SPAD tries to deal with the aftermath.
 He contacts the signaller and control, and understands he has authority to continue—but from the wrong person.
 This RED looks at SPADs

 This RED looks at possessions.
 A group of track workers is spread over two locations.
 After a hard night’s work, they pack up and leave.
 The first train of the morning finds that they left something behind.

 This RED looks at the human factors of fatigue and distractions.
 A driver has been working all week.
 It’s his wife’s birthday dinner that evening.
 When he is asked to do a run, his mind is not completely focused on the task at hand.